ansible/ansible-container/docs/rst/container_yml/reference.rst

 Directive              Definition
 ====================== =====================================================================
 project_name           Set the name of the project.
 Defaults to the basename of the project
                        directory.
 For built services, project_name is concatenated with service name to form the built image name.

-conductor_base         The Conductor container does the heavy lifting, and provides a portable
-                       Python runtime for building your target containers.
-It should be derived from the same distribution as you're building your target containers with.
+:ref:`conductor`       Configuration options for the conductor container.

-deployment_output_path The deployment_output_path is mounted to the Conductor container, and the
+deployment_output_path The deployment_output_path is mounted to the Conductor container,
-                       ``run`` and ``deployment`` commands then write generated Ansible playbooks to it.
+                       and the ``run`` and ``deployment`` commands then write generated Ansible playbooks to it.
 Defaults to ``./ansible-deployment``.

-:ref:`k8s_auth`        When deploying to K8s or OpenShift, provide API authentication details.
+:ref:`k8s_auth`        When deploying to K8s or OpenShift, provide API authentication
+                       details.

-:ref:`k8s_namespace`   When deploying to a K8s or OpenShift cluster, set the namespace, or project name,
+:ref:`k8s_namespace`   When deploying to a K8s or OpenShift cluster, set the namespace, or
-                       in which to deploy the application
+                       project name in which to deploy the application
 ====================== =====================================================================

 Example